Catarina1412/Breast-Cancer-Prediction/README.md

 **Objective:**

-This project aimed to analyze the "Drinking Water Probability" dataset with the goal of predicting whether a water sample is potable or not (1 or 0).
+The aim of this project is to predict breast cancer from a dataset.

 **Dataset Description:**

-Accessibility to clean drinkable water is essential for health and a fundamental human right, playing a crucial role in health and development at national, regional, and local levels.
-In some regions, it has been demonstrated that investments in water supply and sanitation can yield economic benefits, as the reductions in adverse health effects and health costs outweigh the costs of implementing interventions.
+Breast cancer is the most diagnosed cancer in women, accounting for 1 in 4 annual cancer cases worldwide.
+In 2020, the incidence in the WHO Europe region was estimated at 576,300, and in the EU-27, it was 355,500.
+Approximately 21% of breast cancer cases in Europe occur in women under 50 years old, while 35% occur between 50 and 64 years old, and the remaining cases affect women above this age group.
+One in 11 women in the EU-27 will develop breast cancer before the age of 74.

-The file water_potability.csv contains information on 9 metrics related to water quality for 3276 distinct water samples: pH value, Hardness, Total Dissolved Solids (TDS), Chloramines, Sulfate, Conductivity, Organic Carbon, Trihalomethanes and Turbidity.
+In this project, I used the Wisconsin Breast Cancer Dataset (WBCD) from the UCI Machine Learning repository, which provides very solid and useful information for the sole purpose of building models to predict whether cancer is benign or malignant.
+The dataset I worked with has 32 attributes (the 'ID' attribute is omitted) and 568 instances.

 **Project Description:**

 The project followed several stages, including:

-_Data Exploration:_ Statistical analysis of features, representation of water distribution (potable/non-potable) through a pie chart from the plotly.express library, and studying water distribution in each column using the kdeplot method from the seaborn library.
-A correlation analysis of the data was also conducted.
+_Data Exploration:_ Visualizing the data and dataset size, analyzing the types of data in the dataset, transforming the 'diagnosis' column into 0 or 1, representing the distribution of cancer (malignant/benign), studying the relationship between the data using a pairplot from the seaborn library.
+An analysis of data correlation was also performed using a correlation matrix and a heatmap from the seaborn library.

-_Pre-processing:_ Identification of missing values and outliers, with illustrations to easy visualization.
-Missing values were treated using the KNN Imputer method from the scikit-learn library, with k=10.
-Regarding outliers, after analysis, it was decided not to treat them as they were considered plausible values.
+_Pre-processing:_ Removing the 'Id' variable, identifying and treating missing values.

-_Models:_ The data were split into X_train, X_test, y_train, and y_test sets, reserving 30% of the data for testing.
-The need to scale the data was identified.
-Subsequently, three models were used: SVC, MLP Classifier, and Random Forest, with GridSearchCV and Cross-validation.
+_Models:_ The data was split into X_train, X_test, y_train, and y_test sets, keeping 45% of the data for testing.
+It was discovered the need to scale the data using StandardScaler from the sklearn library Subsequently, eight models were used: Neural Network, KNeighborsClassifier, GaussianNB, linear SVC, rbf SVC, Logistic Regression, Decision Tree, and Random Forest Classifier.

-Results: Among the evaluated models, Random Forest achieved the best results, with an accuracy of 0.678.
+_Results:_ Among the evaluated models, rbf SVC achieved the best results, reaching an accuracy of 0.98.

 ## PT

 _Neste repositório, encontrar-se-ão diversos ficheiros relacionados com um projeto concluído.
-Incluem-se um relatório detalhado do projeto, o conjunto de dados utilizado e o código em Python da implementação do projeto._
+Incluem-se um relatório detalhado do projeto, o conjunto de dados utilizado e o Jupyter notebook da implementação do projeto._

 Ficheiros:
 * [Breast Cancer Classification.ipynb](<Breast Cancer Classification.ipynb>): contém o jupyter notebook com o código do projeto